Skip to content

 Odyssey Range

-Unistellar's Odyssey Range of Smart Telescopes have a few significant differences that set them apart from the Expert Range:
+Unistellar's Discovery Range of Smart Telescopes have a few significant differences that set them apart from the Expert Range:

 1. Odyssey: A more compact, lightweight, and simpler-to-use Smart Telescope than the eQuinox, eQuinox 2, & eVscope 2.
 No focus adjustments or collimation required.